hadze/machinelearning/tutorials/nlp/word_embedding/Readme.md

 ## Description

 Generally speaking, converting words to vectors, or word vectorization, is a natural language processing (NLP) process.
 The process uses language models / techniques to map words into vector space.
 In fact it represents each word by a vector of real numbers.
-Meanwhile, it allows words with similar meanings have similar representations.
+This finally leads to the fact that words with similar vectors also have similar meanings.

 This code will execute the following steps: